 Our son Ted raised several thousand dollars from his church to buy missals for his Ethopian friends; he’s quite pleased.
 Son Patrick’s band The Stingers will tour Europe this month.
-They’ll play New Year’s Eve in Paris and we'll go too.
+They’ll play New Year’s Eve in Paris and we'll chunnel over to celebrate.

-We have two fine new restaurants at the end of our mews, one Italian and one Indian, and the Victoria Pub across from them commissioned a painting.
-Friends stayed here while we were away, and we celebrated Thanksgiving with my sister Peggy and her friend Lucy at the Haun’s home here.
-Our second turkey dinner was with the Texas Exes and the Harvard Club—with football.
+We have two fine new restaurants at the end of our mews, one Italian and one Indian, and our Victoria Pub across from them commissioned a painting from me.
+Friends stayed here while we were away, and we celebrated Thanksgiving with my sister Peggy, her friend Lucy, and the Hauns at their home here.
+Our second turkey dinner was with Texas Exes and the Harvard Club—with football.
 With Peggy and Lucy, I visited the wonderful Aztec Show at the Royal Academy and saw sculptures of priests wearing other people’s skins, all bumpy, inside out, until they fell off.
 There were weapons, headdresses, animals, and religious pyramids filling ten rooms.
-The show offers curious Europeans a very rare look at South American treasures and there have been huge turnouts since few artifacts make it out of the Americas.
+The show offers curious Europeans a very rare look at South American treasures and there have been huge turnouts, since few artifacts make it out of the Americas.
 Mike has one more trip to the US in December, then returns for the holidays.
 We hope to sightsee locally and relax after an astonishing and very busy fall.

-We’ve hosted more than 100 guests since arriving here, plus more that just dropped in for meals or drinks.
+We’ve hosted more than 100 overnight guests since arriving here, plus many friends that dropped in for meals or drinks.
+There is one bath shared by all, one guest room with twins, but the price is right!
 We have one more year here, in which I hope to focus on England and paint more.
 Cheerio, y’all.